 for a higher rank, but they haven't done it.
 It was in their interest to assign the correct ranks right away.
 I don't remember now the ranks of the participants and the corresponding sports category, but then, in the conversation, we clarified this.

 The fact is that to obtain, for example, 2nd category one must have five expeditions, of which 3 expeditions must be of category 1 and 2 expeditions of category 2.
 Zina Kolmogorova, for example, had 6 expeditions, including a 4 expeditions of category 2 and 1 expedition of category 3.
-She already had the right to get a rank 2.
-This is what my first suggestions to the plan was about.
+She already had the right to get a category 2.
+This was my first suggestions to their plan.

 The second point came down to the fact that the cost estimates did not account for the reimbursements.
 Usually the trade union finances half of the expedition and in this case it was not recorded in the plan.
 The students also explained to me that part of the expenses will be covered by the trade union - the amount I can not remember.